 - Child/ Individual: Looked after, learning disabilities, substance misuse, mental health problem, low self esteem, recent loss or bereavement, social isolation, young carer, financially unsupported.

 - Home/family: Adverse Childhood Experiences (ACEs), which can include: sexual abuse, physical and emotional neglect/abuse, exposed to violence, alcohol/drug addiction, family member in prison, mental health, and parental separation/divorce.
 Other factors include poverty, children going missing from home or care, lack of positive relationship with a protective, nurturing adult, homelessness or insecure accommodation status.

-- Peers: Exposed to other young people known to be exploited, exposed to or experienced peer on peer abuse
+- Peers: Exposed to other young people known to be exploited, exposed to or experienced child-on-child abuse

 - Schools/college: Exclusion from school or college and not in education/training or employment, exposed of experience violent crime

 - Neighbourhoods: unsuitable accommodation (hostel / B&B), exposed to violent crime, gangs and deprivation

 These vulnerabilities do not mean that a child or young person will be exploited but are factors that could increase the vulnerability, however any child could be groomed or exploited without having these vulnerabilities

 Vulnerable locations that gangs target to groom children or young people for criminal exploitation include pupil referral units, alternative education provisions, colleges, special educational needs provisions and care homes/placements, homeless hostels, and community areas such as streets and parks where young people congregate.